nacht29/Python-tools-for-Google/docs/api.md

 ## Set up

 1. Include the following:
         - OAuth2 client credentials
-	- Access token url
+        - Access token URL
-	- Base url for API endpoints, to easily combine with the API endpoint urls
+        - Base URL for API endpoints, to easily combine with the API endpoint URLs
 2. Recommended: store the client credentials in the environment or use Secret Manager and access the secret using service account credentials.

 ```py